-- 1. Network Resource Interconnection Service and Energy Resource Interconnection Service types per section 3.2 of the RGIP. - 2.
-100.44 MW wind with 62 units of GE 1.6-XLE Wind Turbines. - 3.
+- 1. Network Resource Interconnection Service and Energy Resource Interconnection Service types per section 3.2 of the GIP. - 2.
+80 MW wind with 40 2.0 MW Vestas V100 Wind Turbines. - 3.
 The generation technology used must meet NSPI requirement for reactive power capability of 0.95 capacitive to 0.95 inductive at the HV terminals of the IC Substation Step Up transformer.
-The generator is assumed to be specified for 34.5 kV at a rated power factor of 0.9 for both lagging and leading.
-It is also required to have high-speed Automatic Voltage Regulation to maintain constant voltage at the generator terminals during and following system disturbances as determined in the subsequent System Impact Study.
+It is also required to have high-speed Automatic Voltage Regulation to maintain constant voltage at the generator terminals during and following system disturbances as determined in the subsequent System Impact Study. - 4.
+The IC's updated map indicated that the generation interconnection point is on the line L-6513 between 81N-Debert and 74N-Springhill substations, approximately 5 km from 81N-Debert.
+The line tap to the wind facility is approximately 16 km.

-- 4. The IC indicated that the generation interconnection point is on the 138 kV bus at the 30N-Maccan substation.
-The line tap to the wind facility is approximately 14 km.
-An alternative POI on line L-6535 was also identified by the customer and it is located approximately 11 km away from 30N-Maccan. - 5.
-Preliminary data was provided by the IC for the generator step-up and IC substation step-up transformers.
-Modeling was conducted with a 138kV-34.5kV 70/90/112 MVA Interconnection Facility transformer with a positive sequence impedance of 8% and an X/R ratio of 50.
-The IC indicated that this Interconnection Facility step-up transformer has a grounded wye-delta-wye winding configuration with +/-5% off-load tap changer.
-The generator step-up transformers are indicated with an impedance of 5.75% on 1.8 MVA. - 6.
+- 5. Preliminary data was provided by the IC for the generator step-up and IC substation step-up transformers.
+Modeling was conducted with a 138kV-34.5kV 54/72/90 MVA Interconnection Facility transformer with a positive sequence impedance of 9% and an X/R ratio of 45.
+The IC indicated that this Interconnection Facility step-up transformer has a grounded wye-delta-wye winding configuration with +/-10% off-load tap changer.
+The impedance of generator step-up transformers is assumed to be 8% on 2.3 MVA. - 6.
 The FEAS analysis is based on the assumption that IR's higher in the Generation Interconnection Queue and OATT Transmission Service Queue that have completed a System Impact Study, or that have a System Impact Study in progress will proceed, as listed in Section 4 below.